-Weather Dry and overcast.
-Weather of the past few weeks has been mixed.
+Age Built circa 1950.
+Weather Overcast and dry.
+Weather over the past few weeks has been mixed.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The mutual chimney stack is of brick construction with roughcast render finish and lead flashings.